SeattleCUTGroup/UserTestingSession/README.md

-This is a shell repository.
+This is a template repository for designing a Seattle CUT session.
+If you mofidy this template please record your changes in the [template log](https://github.com/SeattleCUTGroup/UserTestingSession/blob/master/template_log.md) document.

-When initiating a new project for a CUT session fork this repository and do the following:
+When initiating a new project for a CUT session follow these steps:

-1. Replace the `readme.md` with a descreiption of the project, stakeholders, timeline, goals, etc.
+1. A member of the CUT board will start a new repository for you under the `SeattleCUTGroup` organization.
-2. In the Settings panel above create a wiki for planning the session
+2. In the new repository modify this `readme.md` with a description of the sponsor, roles, and dates of the CUT session.
+For an example see the [CityClerk](https://github.com/SeattleCUTGroup/CityClerk) repo
-3. Email an invitation to the relevant CUT group organizers.
+3. Under the settings tab above you can invite new people to the repository.
-4. Create relevant folders for testing materials - such as the app being tested, screen-shots, testing scripts, etc.
+4. Follow the `CUT-Session-Checklist.md` document for all other activities.
-5. Create a relevant folder to store data - such as video recordings, audio, consent forms, etc.
+5. Have fun!
+And, thank you for working with Seattle's CUT group.